analogsenses/source/source/_posts/2015-09-05-morning-coffee-issue-number-13.markdown

 ###[Every thing you own is a relationship you’re in | David Cain →](http://www.raptitude.com/2015/08/konmari/)

-Your obligatory weekly dosage of David Cain’s brilliance.
+Your obligatory weekly dose of David Cain’s brilliance.
 Great stuff, as usual.

 <p class="card-separator">♡</p>